ibm-cloud-architecture/refarch-eda/docs-mk/advantages/reactive/index.md

 * Eventing - Management and delivery of events
 * Serving - Request-driven compute that can scale to zero

-See the [RedHat Knative cookbook](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/index.html)for a simple tutorial.
+See the [RedHat Knative cookbook](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/index.html) for a simple tutorial.

 ## Code samples